seouun/Climate-Smart-Crop-Modeling-under-SSP-Scenarios/README.md

 # Climate-Smart Crop Modeling: Predicting Bioactive Compounds under SSP Scenarios

-> Predicting and stabilizing bioactive compound levels under climate change scenarios using interpretable machine learning and robust generalization strategies.
+> > Predicting and stabilizing bioactive compounds under climate change scenarios using machine learning with scenario-based generalization (LOGO).

 A machine learning project that models the impact of climate change on bioactive compounds (TPC, TFC) in *Cnidium officinale*.
 This study integrates environmental variables, physiological indicators, and SSP climate scenarios to build predictive models that support climate-resilient agricultural strategies.